yongyx/ECE143_Earthquake_Analysis/README.md

 - numpy
 - dython

+They can be run using the following command: """pip install package_name"""

 ## Data Preprocessing
 Three data files are needed: csv_building_ownership_and_use.csv; csv_building_structure.csv; train_values.csv.
 Previous two files are downloaded from the official website http://eq2015.npc.gov.np/#/ which contain different features; we would like to combine them to make the complete dataset.
 The third data file is a preprocessed version provided by https://www.drivendata.org/competitions/57/nepal-earthquake/page/136/.